vitaly-t/iter-ops/web/README.md

 ## Usage

-Include the distributed `iter-ops.min.js` from the package:
+Include `iter-ops.min.js` from the package:

 ```html